corbym/dokker/README.md

 Note that a random available port was used by calling the utility function `io.github.corbym.dokker.junit5.findFreePort` in the above example.
 See [`ExampleJUnit5RegisteredDokkerTest`](src/test/kotlin/io/github/corbym/junit5/ExampleJUnit5RegisteredDokkerTest.kt) for more information.

+# Podman support

+Dokker now provides a way to specify which process is used under the hood:

+Either the process name can be set in code (if set, DokkerAutoProcessSearchResult.processName is not used) dokker {
+  process("specificProcessName") ...
+}

+Otherwise, we check that any of the following process names exists in the path (by invoking 'command -v', which should exist in WSL as well)
+* environment variable (`DOKKER_PROCESS`)
+* hardcoded "docker"
+* hardcoded "podman"

 # Contributing
 ## How can I contribute to Dokker?